5.7. Active Directory Trust for Legacy Linux Clients

 system-authon the IdM server, create an HBAC service named

 system-authand add an HBAC rule using this service to grant access to IdM masters.
-Adding HBAC services and rules is described in the Linux Domain Identity, Authentication, and Policy Guide.
+Adding HBAC services and rules is described in Configuring Host-Based Access Control section in the Linux Domain Identity, Authentication, and Policy Guide.
 Note that HBAC services are PAM service names; if you add a new PAM service, make sure to create an HBAC service with the same name and then grant access to this service through HBAC rules.

 5.7.2.
 Client-side Configuration Using the